 Here, then, is a 4-step process for the novice or experienced speaker where you can incorporate public speaking and social media to position yourself as an authority, expert, and thought leader.
-By doing so, you will increase your brand and your know – like – trust factor which translates into more clients.
+By doing so, you will increase your brand and your know, like, and trust factor which translates into more clients.

 First, An Expert Must Have a Signature Talk